This post may contain affiliate links. Please read our disclosure policy.

-Turn your hotdogs into the star of the dinner show with my quick and easy hot dog chili.
-Chili dogs are an American classic that virtually everyone loves.
-This is, seriously, the best recipe to make homemade chili dogs, chili fries, or chili burgers.
-It’s perfect for tailgating, big family dinners, or when you have a crowd of friends over.
+Turn your hot dogs into the star of the dinner show with my quick and easy hot dog chili.
+Chili dogs are an American classic that just about everyone loves, and this is the best recipe for homemade chili dogs, chili fries, nachos, or chili burgers.

-One of my first jobs, as a teenager, was working in a clothing store at the mall.
-Literally, every day I worked I’d hit up Orange Julius and order a chili dog for lunch.
-I still love chili dogs!!
+One of my first jobs as a teenager was working in a clothing store at the mall, and almost every shift I’d head to Orange Julius for a chili dog at lunch.
+I still love them to this day.

 Let’s make some hot dog chili!